joaomlourenco/novathesis/README.md

 News
 ----
+201-07-01 — A new version of the template is out.
+— THe name of the clas in now "unlthesis" and is based in the book memoir class.
+— Part of the class was rewritten to add support for other referencing types (e.g., numbers unsorted, numbers sorted, alpha, apa-like, etc)

+2014-07-01 — The repository moved out form GoogleCode to GitHub.

 2014-02-18 — A discussion forum for users of this template is available at https://groups.google.com/forum/#!forum/thesisdifctunl.
 Please register… ask for help/support there and give help/support to your peers.